 - Reduce waste as much as possible and recycle in the respective containers (they can be found almost everywhere- most frequently in car parks) so that everything has the opportunity of a new use.

 - When possible, use public transport.

-– If you have a reusable bottle and you need water to drink in the activities, tell us during the reservation process, we will gladly guide you to drinking fountains in the place or we will fill it for you as soon as we find water from Sóller.
+- Travel with a reusable metal water bottle which will keep water cooler for longer, we will gladly guide you to drinking fountains or arrange a refill as soon as we meet, with water from Sóller.

 - A simple “Bon Dia” and a smile will open a lot of doors for you.

-- Always ask for permission before photographing local people.
+- Always ask for permission before photographing people.

 - Be selective in your purchases by supporting local crafts and small businesses.

 We are very aware that all the MallorcAlpina activities and packages that we offer, are intimately linked to the use of the natural spaces of the Balearic archipelago.
 With this in mind, we need to guarantee the long-term protection of the species and their habitats, so our children and their children can continue to enjoy the natural wonders of the Mediterranean.

 Benefits provided by the tourism industry

 From 2021, we will contribute directly to the conservation of the environment of the islands, as well as in the social aspect with a particular focus on the Sóller valley.
 We firmly believe, that the tourism industry with all the benefits that it delivers in each of its participants: emitters, protagonists and receivers, has, in turn, the obligation to reimburse planet Earth, which is always the last but the most valuable of the components.
 Only in this way can the full circle of exploitation in the tourism industry be closed.